 The World’s Strongest Man Tour Final was held on 30 September 2017 at the newly reopened Manchester Arena.

-The Tour Final is a brand-new event in the strongman competition calendar and marks Giants Live's first time in Manchester.
+The Tour Final was a brand-new event in the strongman competition calendar and marked Giants Live’s first time in Manchester.

 But with the Beast out of the running, the path was open for Zydrunas Savickas (“Big Z”), considered by many to be the strongest man of all time, to take first place.

 KonstantineJanashia—“the Georgian Bull” took second place, and Canada’s Strongest Man—Jean-Francois Caron—came third in what was the closest competition ever seen on the World’s Strongest Man Tour.

 In a departure from the usual max-weight event format, the World Deadlift Championships this year was a 400 kilo barbell deadlift, for reps.